 Consequently, cash flow from operating activities can be ascertained using either the Indirect method or the Direct method.
 These processes are explained in detail as follows :

-- Direct Methods: As the name implies, under direct method, significant titles of cash outflows and inflows (namely employee benefits expenses paid, cash received from trade receivables, etc.,) are contemplated.
+- Direct Methods: Under the direct method, significant titles of cash outflow and inflow (namely employee benefits expenses paid, cash received from trade receivables, etc.,) are considered.

-It is significant to perceive here that items are reported on accrual data in the statement of P&L. Therefore, some changes are made to transform them into a cash basis :
+It is important to perceive here that items are reported on the accrual data in the statement of P&L. Therefore, some changes are made to transform them into a cash basis :